 Second, the procedures target children, ostensibly, to nip things in the bud.
 Age was no barrier to treatment by lobotomy.
 Freeman operated on children as young as four.
 Now, again, the knife turns toward children.
 Even though historically some 85% of children who feel gender confused have grown out of those feelings (often by puberty), the professionals, e.g., WPATH and Boston Children’s Hospital, urge parents to feed their children’s aberrant feelings.

 The author Scull, writes with typically British reserve, veiling his own judgement about what he describes.
 But at one point he must express his amazement at how parents allowed their child’s brain to be butchered.
 He marvels at how “remarkable was the willingness of parents to submit their offspring to [lobotomy] surgery.
 What motivated them is unclear.
 Was it desperation?
 A misplaced reliance on the authority of the therapist?”

 Now, as I hear how parents, I begin to see that the answer is both.
 False threats about suicide frighten them to death.
 And unfamiliar terms issuing forth from a labcoat intimidate them.
-Trans is a 350 million dollar business in 2022 (projected to become a 750 million by 2027).
+Trans was a 2 billion dollar industry in 2022 (and projected to double in the next eight years).
 Once you start down this road, you pay for life.
 Don’t expect medical professionals to give that up easily.
 The best advice for ailing parents in a counselor’s office is to simply say, “Show me the studies.”

 As Pete Townsend, of The Who opined, when asked to “tip my hat to the new constitution, take a bow for the new revolution, smile and grin at the change all around me,” he advised we “get on our knees and pray we don’t get fooled again.”